When a Killer Calls: Plot

 A psychopath goes into a house, killing a mother Linda Hewitt and her two children, Ryan and Holly.
 In the process, he takes pictures on his cell phone of his crimes.
 Elsewhere, Trisha Glass (Rebekah Kochan) is babysitting a girl, Molly Walker, while her parents are out at a dinner party where her father is also meant to give a speech.
 She needs this to go well because her last babysitting job with the Hewitts did not end on a positive note.
 On their way to the dinner party, Molly's parents are killed by an off-screen assailant that they obviously knew.
 Meanwhile, Trisha begins getting increasingly threatening phone calls and texts.
-Trisha looks for Molly and find her hiding outside behind garbage cans and just played a successful scaring prank on Trisha.
+Trisha looks for Molly and finds her hiding outside behind garbage cans having just played a successful scaring prank on Trisha.
 They are greeted by Molly's next-door neighbor Charlie who also tells about Molly's ex-babysitter Mrs. Kochs, who, according to Molly, stunk.